MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 The button background color is not applied to the Close button _hover_ and _pressed_ states.
 The close button always uses the system-defined color for those states.

 > [!TIP]
 > [Mica](/windows/apps/design/style/mica) is a delightful [material](/windows/apps/design/signature-experiences/materials) that helps distinguish the window that's in focus.
 We recommend it as the background for long-lived windows in Windows 11.
-If you have applied mica in the client area of your window, you can extend it into the titlebar area and make your caption buttons transparent for the mica to show through.
+If you have applied Mica in the client area of your window, you can extend it into the titlebar area and make your caption buttons transparent for the Mica to show through.
 See [Mica material](/windows/apps/design/style/mica) for more info.

 ### Dim the title bar when the window is inactive